Dickinson College

 Dickinson College is a private liberal arts college in Carlisle, Pennsylvania, United States.
-Founded in 1773 as Carlisle Grammar School, Dickinson was chartered on September 9, 1783, making it the first college to be founded after the formation of the United States.
+Founded in 1773 as Carlisle Grammar School, Dickinson was chartered on September 9, 1783, making it one of the first colleges established after the formation of the United States.
 Dickinson was founded by Benjamin Rush, a Founding Father and signer of the Declaration of Independence.
 The college is named in honor of John Dickinson, a Founding Father who voted to ratify the Constitution and later served as governor of Pennsylvania, and his wife Mary Norris Dickinson, who donated much of their extensive personal libraries to the new college.